Mark Bradford: Exhibitions

+From March 25–July 30, 2017, the Museum of Fine Arts, Boston exhibited Darkness Made Visible: Derek Jarman and Mark Bradford which paired Jarman’s final full-length film Blue (1993) with Bradford’s video installation Spiderman (2015); both works provided first-person accounts of the AIDS crisis.

 In May 2017, The Baltimore Museum of Art and The Rose Art Museum at Brandeis University, in cooperation with the U.S. Department of State's Bureau of Educational and Cultural Affairs, presented Mark Bradford as the representative for the United States at La Biennale di Venezia 57th International Art Exhibition.
 Bradford's exhibition, titled 'Tomorrow Is Another Day,' garnered extensive critical acclaim, and Bradford was lauded as 'our Jackson Pollock.'

+On November 8, 2017, the Hirshhorn Museum and Sculpture Garden opened Mark Bradford: Pickett’s Charge, a work the Hirshhorn commissioned; the work spans approximately 400 feet and “drew inspiration for this new work from French artist Paul Philippoteaux’s nineteenth-century cyclorama, currently on view in Gettysburg National Military Park, Pennsylvania.”
+The exhibit was Bradford's first solo exhibition in Washington, D.C. and remains ongoing (as of April 2026).

 In December 2017, it was announced that Bradford would inaugurate Hauser & Wirth's gallery space in Hong Kong with a body of new work.
 The exhibition, which opened on March 27, 2018, comprised a number of new large-scale paintings as well as works that incorporate merchant posters found on the streets.

 Mark Bradford: New Works, Bradford's first gallery exhibition in his hometown of Los Angeles in over 15 years, opened on February 17, 2018.
 Featuring ten new works, the exhibition continued its investigations into the technical and sociopolitical potentials of abstract painting.
 Among the paintings on view was Moody Blues for Jack Whitten (2018), a composition of lines and shades of blue that Bradford initiated before the death of his friend Jack Whitten, and completed for this exhibition.

 In September 2018, The Baltimore Museum of Art opened Tomorrow Is Another Day, a re-staging of Bradford's exhibition at La Biennale di Venezia 57th International Art Exhibition.
 As part of the exhibition, Bradford collaborated with children and staff from the Greenmount West Community Center to silkscreen merchandise on sale in a permanent pop-up shop in the museum.
 One hundred percent of the proceeds go directly back to the center.